aswinpajayan/dot-files/README.md

 Uses Vim plug for installing plugins
 Got some time to try out some configs..
+Many of these files are adapted from internet
+Thier license and author information are left as such

 # Nvim configs
 Was having trouble with vim devicons and vim airline..